mockingbot/electron-color-picker/README.md

 npm run-prod # for electron-packager output
 ```

-for a more detailed explanation of the example setup,
+For a more detailed explanation of the example setup,
 check: [example/concept.md](example/concept.md)